aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/html-to-xlsm/_index.md

 The following example demonstrates how to convert HTML to XLSM in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert HTML into XLSM.
+Follow the easy steps to convert HTML to XLSM.
 Upload your HTML file, then simply save it as XLSM file.
 For both HTML reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original HTML document.

 {{% /blocks/products/pf/agp/text %}}